Mendi Mengjiqi: Career

 He carried out an intensive ten-year activity in this very country, where he had considerable success.
 His works are executed in different parts of the world.
-His works Tillagynad Gunnel o Tage Svensson and Pashko Berisha for string orchestra, Donum Musicum for symphony orchestra, Sonata Interrotta for wind trio are distinguished; Dance for 5 percussionists and piano, Shota for 6 percussions, Oratory of large dimensions Homagium Matri Teresiae (Homage to Mother Teresa).
+His works Tillagynad Gunnel o Tage Svensson and Pashko Berisha for string orchestra, Donum Musicum for symphony orchestra, Sonata Interrotta for wind trio are distinguished.
+Other works include Dance for 5 percussionists and piano, Shota for 6 percussions, a large-scale oratorium Homagium Matri Teresiae (Homage to Mother Teresa).